tarantool/doc/doc/overview.rst

 ------------------

 Tarantool combines an in-memory DBMS and a Lua server in a single platform providing ACID-compliant storage.
-It comes in :ref:`open-source and commercial editions <overview-editions>`.
+It comes in two :ref:`editions <overview-editions>`:
+Community and Enterprise.
 The :ref:`use cases <overview-use_cases>` for Tarantool vary from ultra-fast cache to product data marts and smart queue services.